-Hysterectomy is the surgical removal of the uterus and may be recommended for women with fibroid tumors.
-Each year in the U.S. alone, doctors perform approximately 600,000 hysterectomies, making it the second most common surgical procedure for women.1 In fact, 1 in 3 women will have a hysterectomy before age 60.1
+Hysterectomy is the surgical removal of the uterus and, if needed, surrounding organs and tissues.
+Hysterectomy may be recommended for women with fibroid tumors who don’t plan to become pregnant in the future.
+Each year in the U.S. alone, doctors perform approximately 600,000 hysterectomies, making it the second most common surgical procedure for women.1

 Approaches to Hysterectomy

 Open HysterectomyDuring an abdominal hysterectomy (open surgery), your uterus is removed through a large open incision.
 The incision must be large enough for your surgeon to see your organs and fit his/her hands and instruments inside your body.

 Vaginal Hysterectomy – A vaginal hysterectomy is done through a cut in your vagina.
 The surgeon operates through this incision and closes it with stitches once the uterus is removed.

 Traditional Laparoscopy - With traditional laparoscopy, your surgeon operates through a few small incisions in your abdomen using long instruments and a tiny camera.
 The camera sends images to a monitor in the operating room to guide doctors as they operate.
 Your uterus can also be removed through a single incision in the belly button.

 da Vinci Multi-port Hysterectomy – With the da Vinci Surgical System, your doctor operates through a few small incisions (multi-port surgery) - similar to traditional laparoscopy.
 The da Vinci System features wristed instruments that bend and rotate far greater than the human wrist.
 The da Vinci System also features a magnified 3D high-definition vision system that allows surgeons to see key anatomy with depth and clarity.
 As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.